icaromedeiros/icaromedeiros.github.io-source/content/pages/about.rst

 .. itemscope:: Person
     :tag: p

-    My name is :itemprop:`Ícaro Medeiros <name>` and currently I work as a :itemprop:`Software Engineer <title>` focused in Semantic applications at Globo.com.
+    My name is :itemprop:`Ícaro Medeiros <name>` and currently I work as a :itemprop:`Software Engineer <jobTitle>` focused in Semantic applications at Globo.com.
     I am also a PhD candidate at :itemprop:`Pontifical Catholic University of Rio de Janeiro (PUC-RIO) <affiliation>`.

 My academic formation includes a Master's degree in Computer Science at Federal University of Pernambuco (UFPE, 2010) and a Bachelor's degree in Computer Science at Federal University of Alagoas (UFAL, 2007).
 In 2009 I worked as a researcher at INESC-ID Lisbon for 10 months.